chiumax/discord-meguBot/README.md

 A discord bot inspired by the amazing Arch Wizard of the Crimson Wizard Clan, Megumin!
 From the anime, Konosuba.

+The bot was built off of discord.js.

 Thanks for checking out my repo.

 If you have any suggestions on making this project any better I'd appreciate it.

 ## Current Features :statue_of_liberty:

+- Grab a recent post from the [r/Megumin](https://www.reddit.com/r/Megumin/) subreddit
+- Using the selenium module for python to extract quotes from [animecharactersdatabase](https://www.animecharactersdatabase.com)
+- Other small stuff
 ## Languages :speech_balloon:

 -   js